 Citations and references:

-Bibliographic sources in the text must be cited in one of the following ways: Josifov (1980); (Josifov, 1981, 1998, 2000); Josifov & Kerzhner (1995); (Josifov & Kerzhner, 1995); Golemansky et al. (1998); (Golemansky et al., 1998); (Beschovski, 1995, 2000; Golemansky, 2002; Mitov et al., 2012).
+Bibliographic sources (at least 4) in the text must be cited in one of the following ways: Josifov (1980); (Josifov, 1981, 1998, 2000); Josifov & Kerzhner (1995); (Josifov & Kerzhner, 1995); Golemansky et al. (1998); (Golemansky et al., 1998); (Beschovski, 1995, 2000; Golemansky, 2002; Mitov et al., 2012).
 In case of 3 or more authors use ‘et al.’ after the first one.
-The bibliographic list includes only sources cited in the text of the article and arranged in alphabetical order.
+The bibliographic list includes only published sources cited in the text of the article and arranged in alphabetical order.
 Include the DOI wherever possible.
 If a source is written in Cyrillic, use the abstract’s title.
 If there is no abstract, the title should be transliterated.
 The source in which the cited article is published should be given transliterated if it does not have a title in Roman script.
 Journal names should be quoted without abbreviations.
 Here some samples:

 Papers in journals

 Joakimov D. 1909 Po faunata na Hemiptera v Bulgaria.
 Sbornik za narodni umotvoreniya, nauka i knizhnina 25: 1–34.
 (In Bulgarian)

 Electronic journal articles